kushwanth1806/CodeAid/README.md

-# CodeAId : An Agentic AI for Repository-Wide Code Understanding, Error Detection, and Repair
+# CodeAid : An Agentic AI for Repository-Wide Code Understanding, Error Detection, and Repair

 ## Overview
-**CodeAId ** is an intelligent multi-agent system designed to autonomously scan, analyze, and improve entire code repositories.
+CodeAid is an intelligent multi-agent system designed to autonomously scan, analyze, and improve entire code repositories.
 It detects bugs, suggests optimal fixes, verifies them in sandboxed environments, and explains the reasoning behind each correction — acting as a **“Grammarly for code.”**

 ## Objectives